 Associate Professor, Department of Religious Studies

-Professor Sinnreich is a scholar of Jewish experience during the Holocaust and European Jewry.
-Dr. Sinnreich serves as the editor in chief of the Journal of Jewish Identities (Johns Hopkins University Press).
-Dr. Sinnreich She has served as a fellow at the United States Holocaust Memorial Museum in Washington D.C. in 2007 and at Yad Vashem in Jerusalem in 2009.
+Helene Sinnreich is a scholar of Jewish experience during the Holocaust and European Jewry.
+Dr. Sinnreich serves as the co-editor-in-chief of the academic journal Holocaust and Genocide Studies (Oxford University Press).
+Dr. Sinnreich obtained her Ph.D. and MA from Brandeis University and her BA from Smith College.
+She has served as a fellow at the United States Holocaust Memorial Museum in Washington D.C. in 2007 and at Yad Vashem in Jerusalem in 2009.

 Ph.D. in Comparative European History, Brandeis University, 2004